MatthewHerbst/react-to-print/README.md

 |    **`bodyClass`**    | `string?`   | Class to pass to the print window body                                                                                     |
 |    **`suppressErrors`**    | `boolean?`   | When passed, prevents `console` logging of errors

-### PrintContext
+### PrintContextConsumer

-In case you don't want to specify `trigger` directly within other props but you rather want to gain some extra control over it, you could make use of PrintContext.
-By using PrintContext you can get direct access to the `handlePrint` method which triggers printing action.
+If you need extra control over printing and don't want to specify `trigger` directly, `PrintContextConsumer` allows you to gain direct access to the `handlePrint` method which triggers the print action.
+Requires React 16.3.0 and higher.

 ### [useReactToPrint]
-For the functional components, there is a useReactToPrint hook, which accepts an object with the same configuration props as `<ReactToPrint />` itself and returns a handlePrint function, by calling which you can trigger printing action.
+For functional components, use the `useReactToPrint` hook, which accepts an object with the same configuration props as `<ReactToPrint />` returns a `handlePrint` function which when called will trigger the print action.
+Requires React 16.8 and higher.

 ## Example